How can 80% of people believe themselves to be above average leaders?

 When our pool session was over, coach gave me several drills to use to help improve my swimming.
 Subsequent workouts have left my shoulders and arms sore the next day, a sure sign that I’m slipping out of that old, inefficient comfort zone, and hopefully making some improvements.

-In the same way, if the leadership feedback you get tells you there is room for improvement, be ready to go to work.
-It may even require you to refine your technique, break out of comfortable routine, and develop some new muscles.
+In the same way, if the leadership feedback we get tells us there is room for improvement, we have to be ready to go to work.
+It may even require us to refine your technique, break out of comfortable routine, and develop some new “muscles.”

-The key is that you are open to the idea of getting better as a leader, and sensitive to all that good feedback you are getting every day.
+The key is that we are open to the idea of getting better as a leader, and sensitive to all that good feedback we are getting every day.

-And simply by doing that, you will already be improving yourself as a leader; not by being perfect, but by always seeking to be better.
+And simply by doing that, we will already be improving ourselves as leaders; not by being perfect, but by always seeking to be better.